Wright Tower

 Design

 Peters based the design of the Louisville complex largely on three of Wright’s projects, only one of which was actually built.
-Like the Kaden Tower, Wright’s never-constructed 1946 sketches for the Sarabhai Calico Mills Store in Ahmedabad, India, had grillwork over the outside windows.
+Like the Wright Tower, Wright’s never-constructed 1946 sketches for the Sarabhai Calico Mills Store in Ahmedabad, India, had grillwork over the outside windows.
 This technique was used to decrease interior heat from sunlight without blocking views from inside.
 Louisville has drastically colder winters than Ahmedabad, but the two cities do share similar summer climates.

 Peters’ design is also evocative of another unbuilt Wright plan, the 40-story Rogers Lacy Hotel.
 This striking, innovative skyscraper had been commissioned also in 1946 for downtown Dallas, Texas, by oil tycoon Rogers Lacy but was never built due to Lacy’s untimely death.